leoprover/noergler/README.md

                    Otherwise, they are run in parallel.
                    Default:'eprover'

-  --eprover path
+  --eprover-path path
                   Path to eprover, if not findable by `which eprover`.

   --vampire-path path
                   Path to vampire, if not findable by `which vampire`.

+  --mace4-path path
+                  Path to mace4, if not findable by `which mace4`.

   --model-finder  Select the model finder to be used.
                   Options:'mace4'
                   Default:'mace4'

-  --mace4-path path
-                  Path to mace4, if not findable by `which mace4`.

   --parallel-mode mode Set the parallelization strategy.
                   Options: